UU-Human-Evolution/1MB438/Lab_0.1.pipes.md

 </details>

-Now that you figured that out, use the manual for `head` to figure out how to save the first 100 lines of `PCA.txt` and save them into `short_pca.txt`.

-You can use `wc` to figure out if you did it correctly.

 #### grep
 `grep` is a useful tool that prints lines matching a provided pattern.
 In our example we can use it to figure out how many lines contain the word `PCA`: